damozhang/awesome-ios-star/README.md

 - [Spy](https://github.com/appunite/Spy) [:star: 12] - Lightweight, flexible, multiplatform (iOS, macOS, tvOS, watchOS, Linux) logging utility written in pure Swift that allows you to log on different levels and channels which you can define on your own depending on your needs.
 - [Diagnostics](https://github.com/WeTransfer/Diagnostics) [:star: 766] - Allow users to easily share Diagnostics with your support team to improve the flow of fixing bugs.
 - [Gedatsu](https://github.com/bannzai/gedatsu) [:star: 518] - Provide readable format about AutoLayout error console log.
+- [Pulse](https://github.com/kean/Pulse) [:star: 4777] - Pulse is a powerful logging system for Apple Platforms.
+Native.
+Built with SwiftUI.

 ## Machine Learning